- Home

 E-waste contains heavy metals and hazardous substances that, if improperly disposed of, can harm public health and contaminate the environment.
 E-waste also contains metals and other materials that should be recovered for the manufacture of new products.

 It is therefore important for e-waste to be managed in a sustainable and safe manner.
-NEA has introduced the Extended Producer Responsibility (EPR) Scheme in 2021 to ensure proper end-of-life management of e-waste, maximising resource recovery and diversion of waste from Semakau landfill.
+NEA introduced the Extended Producer Responsibility (EPR) Scheme in 2021 to ensure proper end-of-life management of e-waste, maximising resource recovery and diversion of waste from Semakau landfill.

 Enhancing Accessibility for e-waste Recycling

-We introduced the Retailers’ 1-for-1 Takeback Scheme from the onset of the scheme, which means when you purchase a new large household appliance, like a refrigerator or washing machine, retailer will collect your old appliance during delivery free of charge and send it for proper recycling.
+We introduced the Retailers’ 1-for-1 Takeback Scheme from the onset of the scheme, which means that when you purchase a new large household appliance, like a refrigerator or washing machine, the retailer will collect your old appliance during delivery free of charge and send it for proper recycling.
 The Town Councils also offer a bulky waste removal service.
 Additionally, since the beginning of the year, our appointed scheme operator, ALBA E-Waste Smart Recycling Pte Ltd (“ALBA”), has provided free doorstep collection service for bulky e-waste, giving households more recycling options.

-ALBA will also launch a refreshed version of their “StepUp App”, with added features to locate the nearest bin and participate in collection events.
+ALBA will also launch a refreshed version of their “STEP UP App”, with added features to locate the nearest bin and participate in collection events.
 I strongly encourage everyone to download this app to make recycling even more convenient.

 Recognising Our Partners

 We would also like to use today’s occasion to recognise our partners who have joined us in our e-waste recycling journey.
 Town Councils play an important role in the collection of bulky e-waste from households.
 Community and interest groups have come together to organise collection drives to raise awareness and spur the community to recycle their e-waste.
-I thank you for your continual support.
+Thank you for your continual support.

 We also have several partners with us at the exhibition area today.
 For instance, Virogreen, an e-waste recycler, has a degaussing machine at their booth to demonstrate how data sanitisation is carried out.
 You can be assured that your data bearing device is securely recycled.